In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 > hauppauge win TV card.

-> I want to show the video information in a window, freeze/save a
+> I want to show the video information in a window, freeze/save

 > grabbed picture and save an avi video film to disk.

-> I´m a student and a part of my project is to show in Delphi a video
+> I´m a student and a part of my project is to show in Delphi

 > information from an external device.